 Taiwan Traditional Theatre Center, Performing arts center in Shilin District, Taiwan

-The Taiwan Traditional Theatre Center is a performing arts facility in Shilin with a main theater, experimental theater, and exhibition spaces.
-The complex also houses a music institute and open areas designed for different artistic activities.
+The Taiwan Traditional Theatre Center is a performing arts facility in Shilin District, Taipei, with a main theater, an experimental theater, and exhibition spaces.
+The grounds also include a music institute and several outdoor areas that can be used for performances and events.

 The community of curious travelers